drewherron/Pythanos/README.md

 # PyThanos

-Save space by randomly deleting half of your files.
+Keep your projects perfectly balanced by randomly deleting half of the files.

-Keep your projects perfectly balanced.
+- Running this file will delete half of all files in the current directory and subdirectories.
+- I generally do not recommend using this.
+- If you **do** run this file, I'm not responsible for your megalomaniacal actions.